8 things you should know about King’s Day in the Netherlands

 If you’re into Dutch snacks, koekhappen is for you.
 Koekhappen translates into the very cute-sounding “biscuit bites”, and it means what you think it does with a little twist.

-Someone hangs several pieces of Dutch cookies to a string.
-Players have to try and bite a piece of the cookie as quickly as possible with hands tied behind their back (and sometimes even blindfolded).
+Someone hangs several pieces of Dutch cookies on a string.
+Players try to bite a piece of the cookie as quickly as possible with hands tied behind their backs (and sometimes even blindfolded).
 The first person to pull the piece of cookie from the string wins the game!

 Dutchies’ version of bingo